mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 ```

 Bio Carpet: An artificial form of life, the bio carpet is specifically
 designed to be the perfect underfoot experience.
-Not only is it self-
-heating, the thick, springy pile also undulates subtly underfoot providing
+Not only is it self-heating, the thick, springy pile also undulates subtly underfoot providing
 a gentle massage.
 The carpet is largely self-supporting, gaining most of
 its energy via photosynthesis, but also digests any organic material that